Huckleberry Heaven

 and a couple of shots of the mountain.

-Listening to the distant roar of the
+Listening to the distant roar of

 glacial melt cascading from the